Photos

 It is unknown if they had any children.

-Amos was not described in his father's will of August 1771, so it is assumed hew as born after that date.
-In 1807 and 1809, Amos was described as a resident of the state of New Jersey in deeds regarding the estate of John Ellison of New York City.
+Amos was not described in his father's will of August 1771, so it is assumed he was born after that date.
+In 1807 and 1809, Amos was described as a resident of the state of New Jersey in deeds regarding the estate of John Ellison of New York City (who was an ancestor of his wife).
 Other than those citations, there is no definitive documentation of this couple.
 At the time, there were quite a few Amos Dunhams and at least two different Amos and Mary Dunham couples.

 6th Generation: